 4 Courses

-Japan Studies A : Intercultural Skills for Living in Japan
+Japan Studies A : Cool Japan

 Japan Studies B : Representation of Nature in Japanese Culture: from ukiyo-e to anime